stuffbymax/bash-pac/README.md

 the bash-pac is clone of pacman that is writen in bash script.

-if you want better expirience Install
+if you want play better copy of pacman Install
 ----------------------------------------

 ``pacman4console``